raptowitz/calculator/README.md

+#Calculator
-An o-screen calculator using JavaScript, HTML, and CSS
+An on-screen calculator using JavaScript, HTML, and CSS